Anuj Gurwara: Singer

 Panchadara Bomma also earned Anuj his first ever Filmfare trophy.
 He was awarded Best Male Playback Singer in a star-studded ceremony in Chennai on 7 August 2010.

 Anuj's Hindi singing debut happened in 2012, in the form of Makkhi, the dubbed version of the superhit Telugu film, Eega.
 Apart from singing two songs in then film, he also penned the lyrics for two songs.

 In 2019, Anuj released his first ever independent single - Amma Bawa - India's first ever Hyderabadi (Deccani/Dakhni) Pop Song.
 Composed by Sanket Sane, Anuj wrote and sang the song and released it on Times Music YouTube channel.
 The song went on to cross the 2 million views mark on YouTube within 9 days of its release, becoming a runaway hit.

 Live Performances

 Anuj has been actively performing in India and abroad at various corporate shows and public events after his award-winning singing debut.

-He has performed across the United States of America to packed audiences.
-Invited by the Indian associations in various cities, he has set benchmarks with his energetic and fun performances in New York, New Jersey, Washington DC, San Francisco, Sacramento, Phoenix, Detroit, Dallas, San Antonio, Columbus, Philadelphia, Chicago, Bloomington, etc.
+He has performed across the United States of America and invited by the Indian associations in various cities, he has also performed in New York, New Jersey, Washington DC, San Francisco, Sacramento, Phoenix, Detroit, Dallas, San Antonio, Columbus, Philadelphia, Chicago, Bloomington, etc.